Skip to main content

 High-stakes context

 Standard RAG struggles with evolving facts and complex relational queries.
-Worlds maintains a living knowledge graph where contradictions are resolved at the data layer.
+Worlds maintains a living knowledge graph and resolves contradictions at the data layer.

 The evolving fact